ExeClim/Isca/docs/source/modules/introduction.rst

 ::

     RESOLUTION = T42, 25
 specifies the horizontal (in this case, spectral T42) and vertical (25 pressure levels) resolution.
 Runs at T42 by default.
-If the horizontal resolution is changed, make sure the input files (such as land masks) are changed too.
+If the horizontal resolution is not T42, make sure the input files (such as land masks) are changed and add ``exp.set_resolution(*RESOLUTION)`` after exp is defined.

 ::